mass9/Shivalay/README.md

 Any dependencies are installed and then the CLI will open the scene in a new browser tab automatically.

 # Getting Started
-We all love to hear music, sometimes move our body with the rythem of it .<br/>
+We all love to hear music, sometimes move our body with the rhythm of it .<br/>
-Rhythm and dance are deeply linked in history and practice.
+**Rhythm and dance** are deeply linked in history and practice.

 _Tāṇḍavam_ is a divine dance performed by the god Shiv.
 Shiv's Tandav is described as a vigorous dance that is the source of the cycle of _creation, preservation_ and _dissolution_.
 <br/>